tifapp/FitnessProject/README.md

-2. Create an AWS account and follow the instructions in the link<https://docs.amplify.aws/>
+2. Create an AWS account and follow the instructions in the link: <https://docs.amplify.aws/>

-3. In the project folder use the command "amplify configure" and select the region "us-west-2" for AWS setup.
+3. In the project folder, use the command "amplify configure" and select the region "us-west-2" for AWS setup.

     1. See Sean for login details